vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

   <figcaption>The dot indicates the top of the quadrotor.</figcaption>
   </div>

-#### What are we actually testing?
+#### Experiments

 We are interested in figuring out if we can save time in our MPC controllers while keeping the performance approximately the same via variable timestepping.
 Thus, what we test is an MPC controller with various numbers of timesteps $$N$$ with a non-uniform discretization, and plot the computation time and the quality (cost) of the solution.
-We compare these non-uniform discretizations to a constant discretization with the same number of timesteps.
-Note that this leads to larger timesteps in the beginning directly.
+We compare these non-uniform discretizations to a constant discretization with the same number of timesteps{% include sidenote.html text="Note that this leads to larger timesteps in the beginning directly, and would need to be dealt with specifically in some cases when deploying to a robot."%}.

 What we would expect (hope to get) is something like a pareto optimality front, where the non-uniform discretization hopefully has the lowest cost at a given compute time, respectively has the lowest compute time at a given cost.
 This would allow us to fairly seamlessly trade off computation time and solution quality.

+**Discretization strategies**

 In order to isolate the compute time (which we want to analyze) from other effects, we'll fix the prediction horizon length.
 In this first experiment, we'll test two different discretization strategies, namely a linearly incresing one, and a exponentially increasing one.
 That is, our timestep for the the linearly increasing approach is